wireapp/wire-webapp/docs/decision-records/0002-trunk-based-automated-release-process.md

 - `wire-builds/dev` remains the development distribution consumed by downstream internal integration environments; it is separate from the hosted Dev frontend deployment.
 - The legacy tag-driven `publish-and-deploy-webapp.yml` workflow has been deleted.
 Its obsolete `dev`, `master`, staging-tag, Production-tag, and maintenance publication paths are not restored.
 - The arbitrary manual release-artifact workflow and local staging and Production tag commands have been deleted. `q1-2024` and `q2-2025` publication handling was retired rather than migrated; recovery from existing historical Production tags remains available, and maintenance-release automation remains separate from the normal cloud release path.
 - The legacy path was retired before the first complete Production run of the final workflow.
-Any issue discovered during the next release will be repaired in the new pipeline rather than falling back to the retired path.
+The final workflow was subsequently proven by release `2026-07-27.1`.
 - `wire-builds/main` remains Production-only and is never updated by an ordinary `main` push.
 - Development and Production distributions share the same Helm repository and prerelease version namespace.
 Their Docker, Helm, and `wire-builds` publications use one shared, non-cancellable distribution lock.
 - Edge verifies that its artifact still belongs to the current `main` commit after acquiring the deployment slot; stale Edge builds skip instead of moving Edge backwards.